rubzip/PoliticalPass/README.md

 ## About data

-I have selected some relevant political profiles in Spain (politicians, tweetstars, youtubers, ...).
+I have selected some relevant political profiles in Spain (politicians, tweetstars, youtubers, ...), labeled as 0 (rigthts) and 1 (leftist), then we have .

+### Problems
-Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/Political_spectrum), but it was the simplest way to label data.
+...Nowadays left-wing and right-wing concepts are senseless since we have 2 variables in [political spectrum](https://en.wikipedia.org/wiki/Political_spectrum), but it was the simplest way to label data.
+...Another problem of the data is that we have a large amount of tweets from a small quantity of accounts, it could be problematic.
+For example: supose that we have a leftist huge fan of basketball and he is the unique person that tweets about basket, if we take

 ## Mining